ant900/Freckle/README.md

 	In this case iOS sends a notification to the user’s lock screen or to the top of the screen.
 Tapping or sliding this notification has the same effect as scenario 2.

-## Install
+# Install

+There are 2 options to install FreckleSDK

+1. Cocoapods:

-To install with cocoapods, add the following line in your pod file:
+To install with Cocoapods, add the following line in your pod file:

     pod 'Freckle', :git => 'https://github.com/ant900/Freckle.git'

+After installing the SDK, follow the steps in Project Settings.
+Ignore Build Settings, Link the Framework, and Linking the Bundle Resources section as that has already been done by Cocoapods.

+2. Copy the framework directly to your project:

+Follow the steps in Project Settings.

 # Integration